dstoe/crowd-quiz/README.md

 ### The participant view

 Participants will use the **participant view** to join a quiz currently running and submit answers.
+On joining a quiz, the participant is prompted for a player name.
 The participant view is available, by default, at `http://localhost:3000/`.
 When entering the participant view, users can select a quiz from a list of currently active quizzes.

+### The scores

+The **score view** shows the current score of the different users at `http://localhost:3000/scores`.

 ## Internationalization